Harmine: Pharmacodynamics

 The pharmacology of harmine has been studied.
 It showed affinity (K_{i}) for the serotonin 5-HT_{2A} receptor (K_{i} = 230–397 nM) and for the serotonin 5-HT_{2C} receptor (K_{i} = 5,340 nM), but not for the serotonin 5-HT_{1A} receptor, the dopamine D_{2} receptor, or the benzodiazepine site of the GABA_{A} receptor (all K_{i} = >10,000 nM).
 The drug showed among the highest affinity for the serotonin 5-HT_{2A} receptor of any other β-carboline, with a few exceptions.
-Its functional activity at the serotonin 5-HT_{2A} receptor has not been studied, but harmine has been found to increase dopamine release in the nucleus accumbens in a serotonin 5-HT_{2A} receptor-dependent manner as evidenced by reversal by ketanserin.
-However, other β-carbolines like harmaline did not activate the serotonin 5-HT_{2A} receptor even at very high concentrations in vitro.
+However, in contrast to serotonergic psychedelics, harmine has been found to be inactive as an agonist of the serotonin 5-HT_{2A} receptor.
+In addition, other β-carbolines like harmaline did not activate the serotonin 5-HT_{2A} receptor in terms of PI hydrolysis even at very high concentrations in vitro.
 Harmine has been found to be antagonistic to serotonin in certain tissues similarly to LSD.
+Harmine has been found to increase dopamine release in the nucleus accumbens in a serotonin 5-HT_{2A} receptor-dependent manner as evidenced by reversal by ketanserin, but this may instead be via indirect serotonin 5-HT_{2A} receptor activation.

 Harmine has also shown affinity for the imidazoline I_{2} receptor (K_{i} = 10 nM).
 It has been suggested that this action might be involved in or responsible for its hallucinogenic effects.
 The drug is a potent inhibitor of DYRK1A (K_{i} or IC_{50} = 33–700 nM) and a very weak dopamine reuptake inhibitor (IC_{50} = 12,000 nM).
 Conversely, it is not a dopamine transporter (DAT) substrate or dopamine releasing agent.
 Harmine is a highly potent inhibitor of monoamine oxidase A (MAO-A) (K_{i} = 16.9 nM, IC_{50} = 2.0–380 nM).
 It shows 10,000-fold selectivity for MAO-A over monoamine oxidase B (MAO-B).
 Unlike ibogaine and noribogaine, harmine does not bind to the κ-opioid receptor or other opioid receptors.

 In contrast to harmaline and 6-methoxyharmalan, which fully substituted for the psychedelic drug DOM in rodent drug discrimination tests, but similarly to harmane, harmine failed to significantly substitute for DOM and produced behavioral disruption at higher doses.
+Similarly, harmine did not produce the head-twitch response, a behavioral proxy of psychedelic effects, in rodents.
+However, in a subsequent study, harmine did produce the head-twitch response.
+In addition, as with other MAOIs, harmine can potentiate the head-twitch response induced by 5-hydroxytryptophan (5-HTP).